Expense management

 Developing an effective employee reimbursement policy is not just about creating a set of rules; it's about establishing a framework that resonates with your organization's culture, values, and objectives.

-Here are some best practices to consider when crafting and implementing a reimbursement policy:
+Here are some best practices to consider when crafting and implementing an employee reimbursement policy:

 1. Alignment with company goals